jbtrystram/devconf24-coreos-workshop/README.md

 ## 6 - Experiment !

-Feel free to experiment with the coreOS instance you have access to, it will be destroyed after the workshop ends.o
+Feel free to experiment with the coreOS instance you have access to, it will be destroyed after the workshop ends.

 ## 7 - How to do this at home ?